 Teratogenicity/Adverse Pregnancy Outcomes

 No evidence exists of teratogenicity with administration of LPV/r to pregnant rats or rabbits.
-In rats treated with a maternally toxic dosage (100 mg lopinavir/50 mg ritonavir/kg/day), embryonic and fetal developmental toxicities (e.g., early resorption, decreased fetal viability, decreased fetal body weight, increased incidence of skeletal variations, and skeletal ossification delays) were observed.
+In rats treated with a maternally toxic dosage (LPV/r100 mg/50 mg/kg/day), embryonic and fetal developmental toxicities (e.g., early resorption, decreased fetal viability, decreased fetal body weight, increased incidence of skeletal variations, and skeletal ossification delays) were observed.
 Drug exposure in the pregnant rats was 0.7-fold for lopinavir and 1.8-fold for ritonavir the exposures observed in humans at the recommended therapeutic dose.
 In a perinatal and postnatal study in rats, a decrease in survival of pups between birth and postnatal day 21 occurred with exposure to LPV/r 40 mg/20 mg/kg/day or greater.
 In rabbits, no embryonic or fetal developmental toxicities were observed with a maternally toxic dose, where drug exposure was 0.6-fold for lopinavir and 1-fold for ritonavir the exposures seen in humans at the recommended therapeutic dose.1 In a study of pregnant rats receiving chronic administration of zidovudine, lopinavir, and ritonavir, maternal body weight gain was significantly reduced compared to weight gain in rats that received no antiretroviral (ARV) drugs, but no adverse fetal parameters were observed.2 In pregnant mice, ritonavir, lopinavir and atazanavir were associated with significantly lower progesterone levels than those seen in mice who received no ARV drugs, and the lower progesterone levels directly correlated with lower fetal weight.3

 Placental and Breast Milk Passage

 No information is available on placental transfer of lopinavir in animals.1

 Human Studies in Pregnancy